 Secondly, NR is much cheaper and easier to manufacture than NMN.
-That is why most experiments have been done with NR and not with NMN.
+That is why most experiments in the past have been done with NR and not with NMN.
 Only recently has NMN been able to be produced more economically, but it is still very expensive.
 So most studies have been done with NR, and that is why NR has become more famous than NMN.

 “The high manufacturing cost of NMN causes an increase in the ultimate price that creates a burden from the patients’ perspective.
 Despite having these drawbacks, NMN could still be a potential chemical entity, to be used as a therapeutic agent in Alzheimer’s, diabetes, cardiovascular diseases.
 Some capsule formulations of NMN is already available in the market.
 With advanced clinical studies along with the exploration of newer pharmacological applications, NMN could be an ‘all-in-one’ intervention strategy, transpiring a new era of therapeutic approach in medical science.”

 Additionally, some scientists might not openly want to say that NMN could be better than NR, because they previously have done research on NR, and don’t want to discredit their findings, or their patents on NR.

 13. NMN taken orally is also absorbed